 This clause contains no requirements.
 It is included to align the numbering of related sub-clauses in clauses 9.2, 10.2 and 11.2.

+11.2.33 Error identification

-11.2.1.33 Error identification
+11.2.33.1 Error identification (open functionality) (SC 3.3.1)

 Where ICT is non-web software that provides a user interface and that supports access to assistive technologies for screen reading, it shall satisfy the success criterion in Table 11.33.